-- All lots shall conform to area requirements of any existing zoning regulations.
-Where no zoning regulations are in effect, density standards or minimum lot size requirements may be specified by the Planning Commission Bear River Health Department for septic or well considerations. - 2.
+- 1. All lots shall conform to area requirements of any existing zoning regulations.
+Where no zoning regulations are in effect, density standards or minimum lot size requirements may be specified by the Bear River Health Department for septic or well considerations. - 2.
 All subdivisions shall result in the creation of lots which are developable and capable of being built upon.
-A subdivision shall not create lots which would make improvement impractical due to size, shape, steepness of terrain, location of watercourses, problems of sewerage, driveway grades, or other physical conditions. - All lots or parcels created by the subdivision shall have frontage on a private or dedicated street, improved to standards hereinafter required, equal to at least 50% of it's the streets' minimum required width except for a flag lot which shall have a minimum frontage as specified in the Box Elder Land Use Development & Management Code.
+A subdivision shall not create lots which would make improvement impractical due to size, shape, steepness of terrain, location of watercourses, problems of sewerage, driveway grades, or other physical conditions. - 3.
+All lots or parcels created by the subdivision shall have frontage on a private or dedicated street, improved to standards hereinafter required, equal to at least 50% of the streets' minimum required width except for a flag lot which shall have a minimum frontage as specified in the Box Elder Land Use Development & Management Code.
 Land designated as public right-of-way shall be separate and distinct from lots adjoining such right-of-way and not be included in the area of such lots. - 4.
-The minimum area and dimensions of all lots shall conform to the requirements of the Box Elder Land Use Development & Management Code for the district in which the subdivision is located.
-Any proposed drainage basin for a subdivision shall be on its own parcel within the subdivision and dedicated to Box Elder County, unless the land being subdivided is within a special service district established to manage storm water, then the parcel

-- shall be dedicated to the special service district.
+Any proposed drainage basin for a subdivision shall be on its own parcel within the subdivision and dedicated to Box Elder County, unless the land being subdivided is within a special service district established to manage storm water, then the parcel shall be dedicated to the special service district.
 The parcel for the drainage basin does not need to meet zoning regulations. - 5.
 The side lot lines of all lots, so far as possible, shall be at right angles to the street which the lots face, or approximately radial to the center of curves, if such street is curved.
 Side lines of lots shall be approximately radial to the center of a cul-de-sac on which the lots face.
-The Planning Commission County Engineer may recommend to the County Commission Development Review Committee exceptions alternatives due to geologic or geographic issues of the land to this requirement.
-Upon a showing of good cause, the County Commission Development Review Committee may allow exceptions reasonable alternatives to this requirement. - 6.
+The County Engineer may recommend to the Development Review Committee alternatives due to geologic or geographic issues of the land to this requirement.
+Upon a showing of good cause, the Development Review Committee may allow reasonable alternatives to this requirement. - 6.
 A lot should not be divided by a County limit line.
 Each such boundary line should be made a lot line. - 7.
 Remnants of property shall not be left in the subdivision which do not conform to lot requirements or are not required or suitable for common open space, private utility, public purpose, or other purpose approved by the County Commission or staff.